doctrine/docs-builder/README.md

 # Doctrine Docs Builder

 A package for generating Doctrine repo docs in a unified way.
 Its purpose is to abstract the underlying method away from the generating command.
-It assumes the input directory is in `docs/en` at the root of the repo (for now).
+It assumes the input directory is `docs/en/` (for now).
+It uses [phpdocumentor](https://github.com/phpDocumentor/guides) tooling for parsing the RST files.

+This project is considered an internal tool and therefore, you shouldn't use this project in your application.
+This repository doesn't provide any support, and doesn't guarantee backward compatibility.
+Any or the entire project can change, or even disappear, at any moment without prior notice.

 ## Usage: